 Social isolation is not a new concept for people living with dementia.
 Many already exist in a micro community of safe familiar environments where life is much easier to manage and control.
 However, enforced separation from family and loss of social routine is placing increased strain on families living with the disease.

 Organisations such as the Alzheimer’s Society and Dementia UK are an invaluable resource.
 There is a lot of information flying around which can be confusing and overwhelming.
-We chatted to some of our readers and pulled together some useful tips, resources and aids for living with dementia in lockdown.
+We chatted to some of our readers and pulled together some useful tips, resources and aids for living with dementia in a pandemic.

 Having to repeatedly explain the current crisis is exhausting.